BitsuMamo/SimpleDatabase/learned.md

 4. leaf_node_value -> get memory location fo the value for a certain leaf node.
 5. initialize_leaf_node -> Initializes a node to 0 Cells.

+# Day 6
+Implemeted duplicate key checking and searching.
+Errors: Every new data after two become null with only the primary key exisiting.
+Might be tutorial problem.

+table_find() function takes the table and key and gets a leaf node or an internal node(to be implemented) leaf_node_find() function takes the table, page number and primary key and implemets a binary search to find where the key should be placed inside the tree.
+Return a position of a key, a postion we'll need to move or postion past the key. get_node_type() return the node type of a certain node. set_node_type() sets the node type of a certain node.
+Using these during initialize_leaf_node we set the node type to leaf node.

 # Testing

 ## I have learned the bare minimun rspec that has been used in this tutorial.